 As we’ve practically created a whole new “digital” world, technology has become one of the most essential parts of everybody’s life.
 Understandably the growth predictions for the industry are around 5% per year for 2018 and 2019.

-Revolutionizing people’s everyday life on a large scale, as technology does, turns your social status from zero to “hero” in no time.
+WordPress keep developing on a large scale, as technology does, and being experienced in it can shoot your social status from zero to “hero” in no time.
 And everyone wants to be on top of the wave, that’s why the market is so highly competitive.
 Same goes for the queue of people who want to work for the next Steve Jobs or Mark Zuckerberg.
 The technology labor market is ever evolving, and sometimes talent-acquisition can be a struggle for growing companies.

 Keeping all market trends in mind, you’re in the technology business, and people expect you to have a stunning website, no matter if you have anything to do with web development or not.
 That’s your place in the digital world.
 Here’s how to shape it into a consumer-centric experience that’s going to generate and convert leads: